dereksov/LoL_Skilled_Players_Analysis/README.md

-# esports
-- analysis on lane matchups, then 5v5 matchups in professional League of Legends
+# League of Legends API and data exploration
+- practice of requests from a RESTful API
+- practice of cleaning and combining dataframes
+- some data vis